About

 About My Work

-Thinking quality is about harnessing the best from our minds and continuously working to expand our abilities.
-It’s the awareness of, and ability to choose and apply, the most effective thinking stratgies in each situation.
-It’s a continuous process of understanding the internal and external influences on our thinking, managing and regulating those influences to channel them in the best possible way for the best outcome.
-It requires awareness of our thought processes on a deeper level and making them work for us when it matters most.
-It’s also about managing our mental resources, and the regulation of attention and focus.
-Think of it as a mix of being adaptable, understanding the long game in our decisions, and recognizing our mental limits.
-It’s not just about knowing what you’re thinking, but how and why you’re thinking it.
+In practical application, thinking quality is about harnessing the best from our minds and continuously working to expand our abilities.
+It involves the awareness of, and ability to choose and apply, the most effective thinking strategies in each situation.
+This process is continuous, as it requires understanding the internal and external influences on our thinking, managing and regulating those influences to channel them toward the best possible outcomes.
+It necessitates a deep awareness of our thought processes, enabling us to leverage them effectively when it matters most.
+Additionally, thinking quality involves managing our mental resources, regulating attention and focus, and being adaptable.
+It’s about understanding the long-term implications of our decisions, recognizing our mental limits, and not just knowing what we think, but also how and why we think it.

 About My Events